sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/rAmendramohanabos/abhijnAnashakuntalam.md

 love and asked her about her parentage, whereupon she herself made a clean breast of all about her birth-story.
 Knowing her to be a king's daughter, the king without any further ceremony asked for her hand in marriage.
 The king promising to appoint her son his successor, she gave consent and was consequently wedded according to the Gāndharva form of marriage.
-The king apprehending [the sage's anger](# "Ādi.
-73.23."), as permission had not been sought from him, very soon left the hermitage.
+The king apprehending the sage's anger[^41], as permission had not been sought from him, very soon left the hermitage.

+[^41]: "Ādi.
+73.23."

- A little after, the sage returned to the cottage and divining what had transpired in his absence gratulated [S'akuntalā on her choice](# "73.24-25.").
-The king when he returned to his capital dared not send for S'akuntalā, being afraid of [the sage's anger](# "74,5.").
-In the meantime S'akuntalā who was enceinte gave birth, at the end of *three years*, to a son, who even at the age of six years became very turbulent and harassed the wild beasts and consequently he was named [*"Sarvadamana."*](# "74.6-9.")
-At this time the sage thought it high time for him to go to his father's place and be duly installed as [Yuvarāja (heir-apparent)](# "9-10.").
+ A little after, the sage returned to the cottage and divining what had transpired in his absence gratulated S'akuntalā on her choice[^42].
+The king when he returned to his capital dared not send for S'akuntalā, being afraid of the sage's anger[^43].
+In the meantime S'akuntalā who was enceinte gave birth, at the end of *three years*, to a son, who even at the age of six years became very turbulent and harassed the wild beasts and consequently he was named *"Sarvadamana."*[^44] At this time the sage thought it high time for him to go to his father's place and be duly installed as Yuvarāja (heir-apparent)[^45].
 Consequently Śakuntalā with Sarvadamana being escorted by some disciples went to the king's place.
 The king remembering every thing, yet perhaps, through fear of public calumny denied having any connexion with her¹.
 At that critical juncture an aerial voice corroborated the statement made by S'akuntalâ and enjoined the king to welcome her as his legal wife.
 Then the king received S'akuntalā, made her the chief queen and Sarvadamana became the Yuvarāja.
 Such a simple and unromantic story is certainly suited to that oldest time when the Mahābhārata was written, for its author merely intended to relate a bit of past history and he did it in a dry and unostentatious way.
 But our poet like Shakespeare who rarely originated the main plot of his dramas, handled this prosaic story of the Mahābhārata so ingeniously and with such innovations that the dry skeletons of the Mahā-

+[^42]: "73.24-25."

+[^43]: "74,5."

+[^44]: "74.6-9."

+[^45]: "9-10."

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_